-As is known, the big bang cosmology scenario has some problems both in the early and in late universe.
-Many of these problems emerge when we describing the early Universe, the horizon problem, the flatness problem, fine-tuning, etc \cite{Albrecht}, \cite{Linde}.
+As it is known, the big bang cosmology scenario has some problems both in the early and in late universe.
+Many of these problems emerge when one is describing the early Universe, the horizon problem, the flatness problem, fine-tuning, etc. \cite{Albrecht}, \cite{Linde}.
 These unresolved issues could be explained by the physics of inflation and the introduction of a small cosmological constant for late acceleration, but they are not clearly understood.
 An alternative is the Emergent Universe scenario, in which an inflationary universe emerges from a small static state that has within it the origin of the development of the macroscopic universe.
 The universe has a finite initial size and since the initial stage is Einstein static, there is no time-like singularity.
-It is an ever-existing universe, so there is no horizon problem.
+As the Einstein static universe solution obtained is unstable, it creates fine tuning problems for emergent cosmology, it impose conditions for an appropriate choice of the inflaton potential, more precisely the initial value of the field must match the asymptotic form of the potential.
+Which is a consequence of the Einstein static universe being unstable in General Relativity \cite{Bag}.
+Mukherjee et al. \cite{Muk0} also showed that a successful inflation may be permitted in the Emergent Universe scenario.
+This model does not solve all the inflationary problems mentioned above, but because it is an ever-existing universe, there is no horizon problem \cite{Ellis}.
 The possibilities of an emergent universe have been studied in few papers.
 Del Campo \emph{et. al.} \cite{Campo} studied the emergent universe model in the context of a self-interacting Jordan-Brans-Dicke theory, Mukherjee \emph{et. al.} \cite{Muk} in the framework of general relativity, Paul and Ghose in Gauss-Bonnet gravity \cite{Paul}, in a Horava gravity was studied by Mukherjee and Chakraborty \cite{Muk1}, etc.

 The emergent universes proposed by Mukherjee \cite{Muk} are late-time de Sitter with an equation of state of the form $p=\mathcal{A}\rho-\mathcal{B}\rho^{1/2}$, where $\mathcal{A}$ and $\mathcal{B}$ are constants.
 This is a special case of the Chaplygin gas \cite{Bento}-\cite{Bilic}.
-Recently, the onset of the recent accelerating phase had been determined by the constrains of the parameters $\mathcal{A}$, $\mathcal{B}$ with the observational data \cite{Paul1}, \cite{Ghose}.
+Lately, the onset of the recent accelerating phase had been determined by the constraints of the parameters $\mathcal{A}$, $\mathcal{B}$ with the observational data \cite{Paul1}, \cite{Ghose}.